-Attendance 5%, Assignments 20%, Exams 35%, Final Project 40%
+Attendance 5%, Assignments 20%, Midterm 35%, Final Project 40%

 Attendance will be checked randomly.
+The final project presentation is a must.
 The level of background knowledge may vary among students, but it will be ignored in grading.
 Grading will be strictly based on outcome, not on effort or progress.